Larry Sloan: Biography

 Sloan was born Lloyd Lawrence Solomon to a Jewish family in New York City in 1922, the son of Joseph Solomon and Freida Lewis Solomon.
-His mother opened a clothing business and his father was a graduate of Columbia Law School 1908lawyer.
+His mother opened a clothing business and his father was a graduate of Columbia Law School 1908 lawyer.
 Sloan and his parents moved to Los Angeles after his only sibling, Grenna Sloan, moved to California to pursue an acting career.
 Larry Sloan initially studied at the University of California, Los Angeles (UCLA), but soon left college to enlist in the United States Army following the outbreak of World War II.
 He later attended Stanford University, where he studied Chinese language.